-I see that you have a search directory identifying firms on the Bank of Ireland Mortgages conveyancing panel.
-Do firms pay you a commission if I instruct them for my conveyancing?
+I note that you have a post code search directory listing solicitors on the Bank of Ireland Mortgages conveyancing panel.
+Do firms pay you a referral fee if I appoint them for my own conveyancing?

 We are a listing service only for law firms wishing to communicate if they are on the Bank of Ireland Mortgages conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.